League of Super Evil

-League of Super Evil (initialized as L.O.S.E. or LOSE) is a Canadian animated comedy television series inspired by the sketch "Once Were Heroes" by Ryan Harper-Brown, co-created by Philippe Ivanusic-Vallee, Davila LeBlanc and Peter Ricq and developed by Asaph Fipke.
-The series was produced by Nerd Corps Entertainment in association with YTV.
+League of Super Evil (initialized as L.O.S.E. or LOSE) is a Canadian animated comedy television series co-created by Philippe Ivanusic-Vallée, Davila LeBlanc and Peter Ricq and developed by Asaph Fipke.
+Inspired by a comedy sketch, "Once Were Heroes", by Ryan Harper-Brown, the series was produced by Nerd Corps Entertainment in association with YTV.

-The series aired for 52 episodes from 7 March 2009 to 25 August 2012.
-Reruns ended on YTV on 2 September 2014, when Teletoon picked up for additional reruns; the series also aired in the UK on CBBC, in Australia on ABC1 and ABC3, and internationally on Cartoon Network, on Disney XD and on Nickelodeon.
+The series aired for 52 episodes from March 7, 2009, to August 25, 2012.
+Reruns ended on YTV on September 2, 2014, when Teletoon picked up for additional reruns.

 Plot

-The League of Super Evil (or "L.O.S.E.") is a group of so-called "supervillains" who are plotting to take over their neighborhood in Metrotown and the world ultimately but their plans usually involve pranks such as gluing a penny to a chair.
+The League of Super Evil (or "L.O.S.E.") is a group of so-called "supervillains" who are plotting to take over their neighborhood in Metrotown and the world ultimately, but their plans usually involve pranks such as gluing a penny to a chair.

 While all the other citizens in the neighborhood live in suburban houses, The League has a "secret evil lair".

-The League is often at odds with other, more important and competent super villains such as Skullossus and also tries to avoid getting busted by Metrotown's heroes.
+The League is often at odds with other, more important and competent supervillains such as Skullossus and also try to avoid getting busted by Metrotown's residential superheroes.